xyzqm/garden/content/thoughts/your-name.md

 **Why didn't Taki write his name on Mitsuha's hand?**

 In the moment, I think he simply expected he'd have more time.
-Also, he intended to go look for Mitsuha, so all that would've mattered to him is remembering her name, not necessarily she remembering his.
+Also, he intended to go look for Mitsuha, so all that would've mattered to him is remembering her name, not necessarily Mitsuha remembering his.

 However, it also wouldn't have helped much if Taki had actually written his name.
 We see later that even when Taki hears Tessie's name, he feels a vague sense of familiarity but still doesn't remember anything about him.
 Even when Taki recognizes Mitsuha's red cord and runs out into the subway station, he doesn't search any further because he still thinks his feelings are irrational.
 In the end, the only reason the two get to meet again is because of the look they shared of mutual recognition, confirming that their respective feelings weren't just one-sided delusions.